wearvr/dpvr-vr-unity-sdk-instructions/README.md

 * Unity3D 2017.*
 * Unity3D 2018.*

-> All Unity3D 2017 and 2018 versions should be compatible with the DPVR SDK, but only some older versions of Unity are only verified to work correctly.
-Developers should try to match their projects with these versions to reduce the risk of plugins acting incorrectly.
+> All Unity3D 2017 and 2018 versions should be compatible with the DPVR SDK, but only some older versions of Unity are verified to work correctly.
+Developers should try to match their projects with these versions to reduce potential risks.

 ### User accounts and adding in-app purchases